naregderlevonian/herodot/README.md

 9. **hypridle**: A utility for executing commands when the user is idle.
 10. **hyprlock**: A screen locker for Wayland compositors.
 11. **hyprpaper**: A wallpaper management tool for Hyprland.
-12. **intel-nvidia-switch**: Tools for switching between Intel and NVIDIA graphics on hybrid systems.
+12. **envycontrol**: Tools for switching between Intel and NVIDIA graphics on hybrid systems.
 13. **iwd**: A Wi-Fi daemon for managing wireless connections.
 14. **kitty**: A fast, feature-rich terminal emulator.
 15. **mc**: Midnight Commander, a text-based file manager.